Bayesian Calibration for Activity Based Models: Empirical Results

-The choice of latent space dimensionality for the AS algorithm was determined from the elbow plot shown in Figure \ref{fig:AS}(a) which shows the eigenvalues and the 95\% confidence interval calculated from $1000$ bootstrap samples.
+The choice of latent space dimensionality for the $AS$ algorithm was determined from the elbow plot shown in Figure \ref{fig:AS}(a), which shows the eigenvalues and the 95\% confidence interval calculated from $1000$ bootstrap samples.

-The gap between the second and third variables indicate the likely presence of a $2$ dimensional active subspace, which is supported by Figure \ref{fig:AS}(b).
+The gap between the second and third variables indicate the likely presence of a $2$-dimensional active subspace, which is supported by Figure \ref{fig:AS}(b).
 Notably, the bounds in the bootstrap intervals are quite large; however, given that the bootstrap intervals are most bias at low sample numbers, this outcome is not unexpected.

-A $3$-dimensional subspace was constructed for the NN dimension reduction using the structure visualized in Figure \ref{fig:5_{NN}}.
+A $3$-dimensional subspace was constructed for the $DL$ dimension reduction algorithm using the structure visualized in Figure \ref{fig:5_{DL}}.

 A $ReLU$ function was applied universally with the exception of the reduced dimension layer, which utilized a $\tanh$ transformation to enforce a range boundary.
-The network was trained on $1000$ epochs with a loss function $\mathcal{l}_{NN}$ using a penalty value $P=200$ for decoding outside the original subspace bounds and a scalar $\lambda=0.005$ in order to encourage equal consideration between learning the decoding and encoding structures:
+The network was trained on $1000$ epochs with a training function $R(\theta)_{DL}$ using a penalty value of $P=200$ for decoding outside the original subspace bounds and a scalar $\lambda=0.005$ in order to encourage equal consideration between learning the decoding and encoding structures:

-Each subspace used the same NN mean structure for the modified BO GP, depicted in \ref{fig:5_MeanNN}.
+Each subspace method, the same deep learner mean structure was used for the modified BO GP, depicted in \ref{fig:5_MeanDL}.

-A $ReLU$ function was applied universally and the network was trained on $800$ epochs with a learning rate of $0.01$; a simple MSE loss function was used.
+A $ReLU$ function was applied universally and the network was trained on $800$ epochs with a learning rate of $0.01$; a simple MSE loss function was used along with an Expected Improvement (EI) utility criterion with batch-size of $2$.

+Now we apply our Bayesian Optimisation algorithm described in Section \ref{sec:BO} to the problem of calibrating the five parameters given in Table \ref{tab:params}.
+We compare the performance of BO without dimensionality reduction, and with zero mean ($Original$ + $\mathcal{GP}_0$), as well as with the non-linear mean function defined by a deep learning multi-layered network ($Original$ + $\mathcal{GP}_{DL}$).
+Further, we evaluate the effect of two dimensionality reduction techniques on the convergence of our algorithm.

+Figure \ref{fig:5_results} shows the value of the objective function $\mathcal{L}$ for six different variations of our optimisation algorithm.

-Although vanilla BO is applicable to 5-dimensional problems, the highly non-linear and heteroskedastic nature of our problem makes BO impractical.
-The vanilla BO yields no improvements after $20$ iterations.
-When the non-zero NN mean was used, the BO only manages an $2\%$ improvement after $12$ iterations.
+Although vanilla BO is usually applicable to $5$-dimensional problems, the highly non-linear and heteroskedastic nature of our problem makes this BO approach impractical.
+The $Original$ + $\mathcal{GP}_0$ BO yields no improvements after $20$ iterations.
+When the non-zero DL mean was used $Original$ + $\mathcal{GP}_DL$, the BO only manages an $2\%$ improvement after $12$ iterations.